 Full municipal sewage and water services are the preferred form of servicing in the Settlement Areas.
 New development in Settlement Areas is intended to take place on full municipal services where possible.
 If such services are not available, Council may consider development which uses alternate, interim services, where it can be justified in accordance with the policies of Section 6.2 of this Plan.
-Proponents may be required to prepare an Interim Servicing Study as described in this Plan.
-The Township recognizes a hierarchy of servicing and may consider the use of municipally or privately owned and operated communal systems for new development, individual on-site private systems and partial municipal services for infilling and minor rounding out of existing development.
+Proponents may be required to prepare an Settlement Area Servicing Study Interim Servicing Study as described in this Plan.
+The Township recognizes the hierarchy of servicing established the Provincial Policy Statement The Township recognizes a hierarchy of servicing and may consider the use of municipally or privately owned and operated communal systems for new development, individual onsite private systems and partial municipal services for infilling and minor rounding out of existing development.